-- 6.5 Fixed Assets: After payment has been made to the vendor and the I-document and/or S-document numbers established, reportable property must be added to the Fixed Assets System. - 6.6 Public Records: All records maintained at the agency level related to purchase orders and/or contracts are considered public records.
+- 6.5 Fixed Assets: After payment has been made to the vendor, reportable property must be added to the Fixed Assets System. - 6.6 Public Records: All records maintained at the agency level related to purchase orders and/or contracts are considered public records.
 (Refer to Section 1.7) - 6.7 Attorney General's Office Instructions for Use of WV-96: The Attorney General's Office has provided instructions for the use of the Agreement Addendum (WV-96) for agency delegated purchases.
 The instructions are included in Appendix Q of this handbook. - 6.8 Changes: Occasionally, it becomes necessary to amend, clarify, change or cancel purchasing documents.
 A contract change order is required whenever the change affects the payment provision, time for completion of the work and/or the scope of the work.